 - Sadaqua (voluntary donation) and Zakat (religious tax) are two terms for charitable giving during Ramadan ( mandatory giving).

 - Shahada (profession of faith), Sawm (fasting), Haj (pilgrimage), Zakat (alms), Salat (daily five times prayer facing the Holy Mecca, Shalada) are the Five Pillars of Islam ( belief in one True God).

 - While fasting during Ramadan is helpful, water restrictions can harm kidney function.

 Studies indicate wide observance of Ramadan in thirty-nine countries with an average of 93 per cent.
 Southeast and South Asia, the Middle East, North Africa, and Sub-Saharan Africa are regions with high rates of observance of Ramadan.
 In Central Asia and South-Eastern Europe, percentages are smaller.

 Ramadan is a time to reflect on one’s own needs as well as those of others.
-On this auspicious day, get a free astrology report to be aware of what’s going to come ahead.
+On this auspicious day, get a Premium Kundli report to be aware of what’s going to come ahead.

 Have A Blessed and Wonderful Ramadan!